SolastaMods/SolastaUnfinishedBusiness/Documentation/Spells.md

 **[Bard, Sorcerer, Warlock, Wizard]**

-You utter a word of power that can compel one creature you can see within range to die instantly.
-If the creature you choose has 100 hit points or fewer, it dies.
-Otherwise, the spell has no effect.
+You compel one creature you can see within range to die.
+If the target has 100 Hit Points or fewer, it dies.
+Otherwise, it takes 12d12 Psychic damage.

 # 325. - *Psychic Scream* © (S) level 9 Enchantment [UB]